 There are three main approaches that apply to all research, monitoring and evaluation activities and projects implemented through the Program.
-These consist of applying adaptive management, using preponderance of evidence to guide Council decision as applicable, and basing Council prioritization on a combined technical and a policy evaluation process (risk-uncertainty approach).
+These consist of applying adaptive management, as well as using preponderance of evidence and the Risk-Uncertainty Approach to guide Council decision as applicable.